-2.4.1 Worker/claimant capacity to participate by video
+2.4.1 Claimant/Worker's capacity to participate by video

 The legal representative must ensure their client is able to participate by video, including that they have access to and the ability to operate necessary equipment.
-Capability of the worker/claimant will assist enabling the assessment to be conducted by video-conference.
+Assessing the capability of the claimant/worker will enable the assessment to be conducted by video-conference.